 Federal Direct Stafford Loans are available to students who apply for financial aid using the FAFSA.
-They have a variable interest rate and are guaranteed by the federal government.
+The interest rates are detemined each June for new loans being made for the upcoming award year.
+Each loan will have a fixed interest rate for the life of the loan.
+These loans are guaranteed by the federal government.
 The FAFSA is the only application necessary to receive Federal Direct Stafford Loans but you must accept your loans on MaineStreet in order to receive them.

 Repayment on Stafford Loans is not required until 6 months after the student leaves school, as long as the student remains enrolled at least half-time.
-Interest accrual while the student is in school is dependent on the type of Stafford Loan received (Subsidized or Unsubsidized).
-The interest rate maximum is currently 6.8%.
+Interest accrual while the student is in school is dependent on the type of Stafford Loan received (subsidized or unsubsidized).
+Unsubsidized Stafford Loans will accure interest while the student is in school.

 Think twice before borrowing any loan; don’t borrow just because you may be eligible.
 Take into consideration any other financial aid you are receiving before you borrow.
 Look into how much you may have available from your own resources before you borrow.
 Carefully evaluate your costs to see if you can reduce your expenses before you borrow.
 Taking out a loan should be your last resort, not your first option.

 Subsidized Stafford Loans are need-based loans.
 The government pays the interest on the loan while the student is enrolled at least half-time and during other authorized periods called deferments.
 The amount of loan offered is based on academic grade-level.
 Students borrowing Federal Direct Stafford loans on or after July 1, 2012 will no longer receive subsidy during the 6-month grace period.
 Interest will immediately begin accuring on the principle as soon as the student is no longer enrolled or has dropped below half-time enrollment.